 Shop the Wall Art in My Home

 I hope you enjoyed learning about where I shop for art and how I choose wall art sizes and more.
 Art is so personal.
 It’s personal to each person as well as each home.
 Finding art that you love, sparks something in you, and fits in your home is the ideal scenario.
-If you want even more ideas for art, I love these ideas for inexpensive art!
+If you want even more ideas for art, I love these simple and affordable artwork ideas and these ideas for inexpensive art!

 If you have a favorite artist or shop that I didn’t mention, leave me a comment below.
 I’d love to take a look at them.